Speed Racer

 Portman

-The Manchurian Candidate: (David Amram/Rachel Portman) John Frankenheimer's original film, based on Richard Condon's 1959 novel and adapted in George Axelrod's 1962 screenplay, remains a Hollywood classic and a historically fascinating glimpse into the imaginative fears of America in the height of cold war anti-Communism.
-It raised possibilities terrifying to the average American in the 1960's, but all too real in current times: a group of American soldiers, captured by an enemy of war during distant battle, is brainwashed and one of them is falsely decorated by the illegitimate memories of his comrades and goes on to eventually become a vice-presidential candidate.
+The Manchurian Candidate: (David Amram/Rachel Portman) John Frankenheimer's original telling of The Manchurian Candidate, based on Richard Condon's 1959 novel and adapted in George Axelrod's 1962 screenplay, remains a Hollywood classic and a historically fascinating glimpse into the imaginative fears of America in the height of cold war anti-Communism.
+It raised possibilities terrifying to the average American in the 1960's but all too real in current times: a group of American soldiers, captured by an enemy of war during distant battle, is brainwashed and one of them is falsely decorated by the illegitimate memories of his comrades and goes on to eventually become a vice-presidential candidate in a national election.
 That candidate, once in office, will become president after a planned assassination, and the faceless enemy that brainwashed him would activate a controlling device that would make him their drone.
-For Frank Sinatra and Angela Lansbury, the enemy was the Red Chinese government, but today, the villains in the Denzel Washington and Meryl Streep remake by Jonathan Demme are, more believably, corporations.
-While the basic elements in the two films are identical, Demme has reworked the equation to better suit the modern political landscape, tightening the focus on the attempted coup and leaving behind some of the more cool and humorous elements thrown into the first film to accentuate its horror.
-Critics have been entertained by the remake, although learned fans of the Frankenheimer version have rightfully commented that the technology and drugs used for the brainwashing in the new version is far less intellectually stimulating than the straight psychological brainwashing (and, more specifically, the rotating scene of the ladies' club at a horticultural lecture) in the original film.
-Demme's hardened approach to the task would have a distinct affect on Rachel Portman's score for the remake.
+For Frank Sinatra and Angela Lansbury, the enemy was the Red Chinese government, but in 2004, the villains in the Denzel Washington and Meryl Streep remake by Jonathan Demme are monolithic corporations, arguably more believable bad guys for post-cold war audiences despite the fact that Chinese enemies might have been just as relevant.
+While the basic elements in the two films are identical, Demme reworked the equation to better suit the modern political landscape, tightening the focus on the attempted coup and leaving behind some of the more snazzy and humorous elements thrown into the first film to accentuate its horror.
+Critics were entertained by the remake, though learned fans of the Frankenheimer version rightfully commented that the technology and drugs used for the brainwashing in the new version are far less intellectually stimulating than the straight psychological brainwashing (and, more specifically, the famous rotating scene of the ladies' club at a horticultural lecture) in the original film.
+Demme's hardened approach to the concept would have a distinct effect on Rachel Portman's score for the remake, too.

 (View results for all titles)